 US passport holders don’t pay visa fee, but must pay a processing fee of ¥ 19,200, on a reciprocity basis.

-Payment must be in cash at this Consulate.
+Payment must be in cash at the Banco do Brasil.

 24 HOURS.
 In times of heavy workload, the processing time may be extended.

 Please do not commit yourself to travel plans until you know when your visa will be issued.

 This Consulate does not process same day visas, and does not provide express service.

 Updated in January 2014.